 - To keep flies and mosquitoes away, keep your tent zipped up as much as possible.

-- Natural bug spray or bite stick will also help keep the bugs away (get some great recipes here)
+- Some natural bug spray or bite stick will also help keep the bugs away

 - Use a clothespin to keep your toothbrush from coming in contact with the ground.